-The ten-year history of the Arch Rival Roller Girls, St. Louis’ first women’s flat-track roller derby franchise, is way too large in scope to fit into one single story.
+The 14-year history of the Arch Rival Roller Derby, St. Louis’ first flat-track roller derby franchise, is way too large in scope to fit into one single story.
 There have been too many games, skaters, peaks and pitfalls to give what one would consider “a comprehensive overview” in one short column.

 But history is important, for we have a better understanding of the present, and its potential future, by acknowledging the past.
-The next few entries here at the ARRG website will look back at the league as it prepares to present “ARRG Alumni Night” at Midwest Sport Hockey on Saturday, March 12.
+The next few entries here at the ARCH website will look back at the league as they prepare to present “ARCH Alumni Night” at Midwest Sport Hockey on Saturday, March 16.

-The genesis of the Arch Rival Roller Girls actually began with a 300-mile northern trip in fall 2005.
+The genesis of ARCH (then known as Arch Rival Roller Girls) actually began with a 300-mile northern trip in fall 2005.
 Chicago, Illinois.
 2135 North Milwaukee Avenue.
 The Congress Theater.

-St. Louisan Sarah Kate Buckles, recorded in the history book as ARRG’s founder, was visiting friends when she attended a game during the inaugural season of the Windy City Rollers, the Chicago-based women’s flat-track roller derby league.
+St. Louis native Sarah Kate Buckles, recorded in the history book as ARCH’s founder, was visiting friends when she attended a game during the inaugural season of the Windy City Rollers, the Chicago-based women’s flat-track roller derby league.

 Perhaps it was the re-surging sport, a quad-skate combination of athleticism, drama and beauty that featured simultaneous fast acceleration and punishing impact.
 The athletes’ ages varied from early 20’s to twenty years’ beyond.
 Actually, the women participating didn’t fit any mold of the stereotypical athlete and they had witty, and sometimes wacky, names that were an extension of their personalities.